Series is Intercom’s new visual builder for customer messaging.

 If you have Campaigns in your current Intercom plan, then you already have full access to Series. 👍

-Series also offers more flexibility and functionality than Campaigns.
-Some highlights include:
+Series offers more flexibility and functionality than Campaigns. including:

-- Precision timing — Add waiting periods for a duration or specific date, or allow customers more time to receive a message.
+- Precision timing — Add waiting periods for a duration or specific date.

-On top of this, it’s easier than ever to design more comprehensive messaging flows, as a series can have multiple entry points for different types of customers and as many paths as you need.
+On top of this, it’s easier than ever to design more comprehensive messaging flows, as a series can have multiple entry points and as many paths as you need.

-Now that you have access to Series, in three months it will no longer be possible to create a new campaign.
+Now that you have access to Series, it's no longer be possible to create a new campaign.

 - What happens when you migrate a campaign?